dhall-lang/dhall-kubernetes/README.md

 swagger specification, and copy them to `types` and `default`.
 It will also generate `README.md` from `docs/README.md.dhall`.

-If you make changes to `scripts/convert.py` or `docs/README.md.dhall`, you need to run this command afterwards.
+If you make changes to `docs/README.md.dhall`, you need to run this command afterwards.

 [stack]: https://haskellstack.org/